Yuma Sun: The Yuma Morning Sun

-The Yuma Morning Sun first saw the light of day on April 10, 1896.
+The Yuma Morning Sun was first published on April 10, 1896.
 The Sun was founded by Mulford Winsor, the son of a newspaper editor.
 This rendition of the paper would be printed off and on for a period of nine years.
 Then, on November 15, 1905, the paper was renamed The Morning Sun, becoming a daily newspaper.
+In 1909, J.H.
+Westover bought the paper.

-In 1916 the paper was met with disaster, when a flood caused the collapse of the Morning Sun's offices, destroying all of the files of paper for the previous 20 years.
+In 1916, the paper was met with disaster, when a flood caused the collapse of the Morning Sun's offices, destroying all of the files of paper for the previous 20 years.
 The disaster was a total loss for the paper.
-However, the paper was able to receive financial backing and shortly resumed publication.
+However, the paper received financial backing and shortly resumed publication.

-Merger

-In the midst of the Great Depression, it was soon realized that Yuma, a city of only 5,000, could not support two daily newspapers.
-In 1935, F.F.
-McNaughton and R.E.
-"Doc" Osborn purchased both struggling newspapers and combined them.
-Osborn's son Jones Osborn later became editor and publisher of the Sun.

-While The Sun had been a morning newspaper, the new owners decided instead to publish the merged daily paper in the early afternoon as The Yuma Daily Sun.
-The owners reasoned that the main sources of national and world news — Washington, D.C., and New York — were two hours to three hours ahead of Yuma and so an afternoon newspaper would be able to carry the latest news of the outside world.

-In 2001, the newspaper went back to its roots, changing its name to The Sun and returning to morning delivery seven days a week.

-In 2009 the name of the newspaper was again changed.
-It became the Yuma Sun, reflecting its growing role as not only a printed newspaper but also as a digital source of information on the Internet.
+In 1928, Westover sold the Sun to Edwin S. Worthington.
+Three years later Worthington, who was also a part-owner of the Beloit Daily News, suffered a severe concussion in an automobile crash, but his injuries were non-critical and he recovered.

+Post-Merger